open-goal/speedrunning/README.md

 ## Developing / Testing the ASL scripts

+> Do not move the `.asl` files around or rename them -- they are wired up to LiveSplit by their XML - https://github.com/LiveSplit/LiveSplit.AutoSplitters

 First, make sure you are using the latest OpenGOAL.

 <!-- TODO - document how to add a new flag -->